GoogleCloudPlatform/PerfKitBenchmarker/README.md

 The new defaults will only apply to the benchmark in which they are specified.

-HOW TO EXTEND PerfKit Benchmarker
+How to Extend PerfKit Benchmarker
 =================
 First start with the [CONTRIBUTING.md] (https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/blob/master/CONTRIBUTING.md)
 file.
 It has the basics on how to work with PerfKitBenchmarker, and how to submit your pull requests.